 - Plants with crown rot should be removed from the garden and placed in the trash.

 - Ramularia leaf spot can attack rhubarb.
 This disease is characterized by circular, brown lesions on both the upper and lower surfaces of leaves.
-Spray plant with compost tea or a fungicide to control leaf spots.
+Spray plants with compost tea or a fungicide to control leaf spots.

-- Rhubarb harvest can begin the second year after planting.
+- Rhubarb harvest can begin in late spring of the second year after planting.
 Allow plants to establish roots the first year in the garden.

-- Harvest just two or three rhubarb stalks the second summer after planting.
+- Harvest just two or three rhubarb stems the second summer after planting.

 - In the spring of the third year after planting, the full harvest of rhubarb can begin when plants are about 3 feet (.9m) in diameter and stems are thick, red, and 12 to 18 inches (30-45cm) or longer.

 - Pull stalks from the crown with a sideways, twisting motion.
 Be careful not to damage the crown.
 You can also cut stalks away with a sharp knife.
 Always remove and discard the leaves.